clockwork-xyz/docs/FAQ.md

 Make sure your Solana validator uses the same version as Clockwork by installing it again if needed `solana-install init x.y.z`.
 - Check the [release notes](https://github.com/clockwork-xyz/clockwork/releases) in doubt.
 - If for some reason you cannot install the same version, please talk to us.

+> How do I know which version of Solana the Clockwork Engine (geyser plugin) depends on?

+Run `cat test-ledger/validator.log | grep "crate-info"`